 Making Bibim Naengmyeon

 Though she never taught me, my mother did pass along a few culinary skills.
 Measuring cups are still purely decorative in my house.
-I can, with slow and clunky precision, cut the skin off an Asian pear in one spiral.
-I know to wash rice until the water runs clear, that the proper ratio of water to rice should sit at my wrist when I press my hand inside the pot.
+I can, with slow and clunky precision, cut the skin off an Asian pear in one long spiral.
+I know to wash rice until the water runs clear, that the proper ratio of water to rice should sit at my wrist when I press my hand flat inside the pot.
 But that’s all I know.
-For guidance I turned to the internet’s favorite Korean mom: Maangchi.
+For guidance, I turned to the internet’s favorite Korean mom: Maangchi.

-On hot summer days spent shopping and walking around Seoul we’d stop to eat and my mother would always order naengmyeon—a refreshing dish to cool down the body.
+On hot summer days spent shopping and walking around Seoul, we’d stop to eat, and my mother would always order naengmyeon—a refreshing dish to cool down the body.
 Bibim Naengmyeon is the same chilled noodles, only served in a spicy sauce.
 The cold noodles help combat the spice, and the cucumber and pear provide a cooling crunch.
 I used Maangchi’s recipe as a guide and simplified it for the groceries I had on hand.

 - 2 servings of buckwheat noodles